Offering Customer Financing: What It Is and How It Works

 However, some third-party service providers may offer incentives and rebates to merchants with high transaction volumes.

-Choose a Reliable Customer Financing Provider
+Choose a Reliable Financing Provider

 • Research the third-party company’s history, terms, and conditions